MaThRk/iffitoR/README.md

 3. Install it
   `R CMD INSTALL iffitoR`

 When working under linux one will not be able to use the `RODBC`-functions.
-There is not solution at the moment is to use the data with
+There is not solution at the moment is to use the data that comes with the package and do not build the vignettes.

 ## A simple vignette with some descriptions